US services firms saw growth slowdown in July

 U.S. services companies grew at a slower pace in July as business activity and new orders slipped.

-The Institute for Supply Management says that its services index fell to 55.7 last month compared to 59.1 in June.
+The Institute for Supply Management said Friday that its services index fell to 55.7 last month compared to 59.1 in June.
 Readings greater than 50 signal an expanding economy.

 Continue Reading Below